-We have applied to list our Class A common shares, on the Nasdaq under the symbol "PAX."
+Our Class A common shares have been approved for listing on the Nasdaq under the symbol "PAX."

 Initial settlement of our Class A common shares will take place on the closing date of this offering through The Depository Trust Company, or DTC, in accordance with its customary settlement procedures for equity securities.
 Each person owning Class A common shares held through DTC must rely on the procedures thereof and on institutions that have accounts therewith to exercise any rights of a holder of the Class A common shares.
 Persons wishing to obtain certificates for their Class A common shares must make arrangements with DTC.